Steph Catley: International career

 Catley was selected for the Australian women's football Matildas soccer team which qualified for the Tokyo 2020 Olympics.
 The Matildas advanced to the quarter-finals with one victory and a draw in the group play.
 In the quarter-finals they beat Great Britain 4–3 after extra time.
 However, they lost 1–0 to Sweden in the semi-final and were then beaten 4–3 in the bronze medal playoff by USA.
 On 30 January 2022, she played her 100th match for Australia in a 1–0 defeat against South Korea in the 2022 AFC Women's Asian Cup quarter-finals.

 On 3 July 2023, Catley was once again named vice-captain of the Matildas for the 2023 FIFA Women's World Cup.

 Catley scored the winner in the opening game against Ireland.
 It was a penalty which was the only goal of the game.
 She scored the final goal in Australia's 4-0 win over Canada, once again via a penalty.

 On 4 June 2024, Catley was named in the Matildas team which qualified for the Paris 2024 Olympics, her third Olympic Games selection.
-In the absence of the injured Sam Kerr, Steph was selected as captain for the Matildas' Olympics campaign.
+In the absence of the injured Sam Kerr, Catley was selected as captain for the Matildas' Olympics campaign.
 She scored twice and had two assists in Australia's sole victory at the tournament; a dramatic 6–5 win over Zambia.

 Personal life

-On 31 January 2023, Catley announced that she was engaged to her long-time partner and fellow soccer player, Dean Bouzanis.
+In January 2023, Catley announced that she was engaged to her long-time partner and fellow soccer player Dean Bouzanis.
 The pair had met when both played at Melbourne City and were dating by 2017.
-The couple split in 2024.
+Catley and Bouzanis separated in 2024.

 Catley is a fan of the St Kilda Saints in the Australian Football League (AFL).
 Her favourite player of all time is Lenny Hayes, who she met and did a jersey swap with in July 2023.
 As a child, she supported Liverpool in the Premier League.

 According to Matildas teammate Mackenzie Arnold, her favourite song is reportedly "Strawberry Kisses" by Nikki Webster.
 Arnold revealed in 2023 that the song was a "team favourite" during the 2023 FIFA Women's World Cup, held in Australia and New Zealand.
 This led to the song becoming associated with the team, even being described as the Matildas' unofficial team song, and after the World Cup ended, Webster surprised the team and audience by performing the song at the Matildas' public reception at Riverstage in Brisbane.